houdabl/R_Training_SIB/README.md

 (Note: This is not a statistics course, but an introduction to R's statistical tools.)

 ## Resources in this Repository
-Slides: A mix of theory and hands-on instructions.
+* Slides: A mix of theory and hands-on instructions.
-Data: Example datasets for practice, located in the course_datasets/ folder.
+* Data: Example datasets for practice, located in the datasets/ folder.
-Solutions: Code solutions for practical exercises in the solutions/ folder (Note: Sessions 1 and 2 don’t have code).
+Solutions: Code solutions for practical exercises in the solutions/ folder.

 ## My Contributions
 I am reproducing and applying the concepts from the course, documenting my learning journey here.
 Feel free to explore the materials and examples, and use them as a resource for your own learning.
 Any insights or improvements are welcome!

+**Note** : I have not reproduced all the course material.
+If you want to access the full training content, you can find it here : https://github.com/sib-swiss/first-steps-with-R-training